A Trio of Delights in Belgium: Brussels, Bruges, and Ghent

 Faced with limited time, tourists often bypass lesser-known Ghent in favor of Bruges.
 This, in my opinion, is a huge mistake.
 Art installations in Ghent range from the famous “Adoration of the Mystic Lamb” (also known as the Ghent Altarpiece) by Jan and Hubert van Eyck, to one of the most vivid displays of street art in Europe.

 The calendar is chock full of festivals, including favorites like the Light Festival (held once every three years), a multitude of concerts, and a film fest.
 Ghent has been acclaimed for its unique lighting plan, which makes the city come alive after dark.
 Even the food scene is one of the most progressive in the world.
-Every Thursday in Ghent is vegetarian day, and the city is said to have more vegetarian/vegan restaurants per capita than any other city in the world.
+With more vegetarian/vegan restaurants per capita than any other city in the world, Ghent is a paradise for veggie lovers.

 Frankly, I was gobsmacked by Ghent.
 I spent two entire hours touring Gravensteen Castle, a magnificent 12th century castle that once stood on the outskirts of the city but is today surrounded by it.
 The views over Ghent from the ramparts are not to be missed!
 Like Bruges, Ghent is a wonderland of canals, however it seems more sedate than its counterpart.
 There are fewer tour boats plying the waters, fewer vendors hawking caricatures, and not much in the way of crowds.
 How Ghent has escaped the notice of the tourist hordes is a mystery, but it seems to have done just that.